PastorekMatej/Analytics-Service/README.md

 ### Recent Commits

+- `[commit-hash]` **feat:** update homepage hero title to highlight platform for both students and teachers
 - `33a395c` **docs:** refactor README with improved structure and organization
 - `03e700c` **feat:** translate entire UI to English and rebrand to Maister

 ### January 2025 Updates

 - ✅ Complete UI translation to English
+- ✅ Updated homepage hero title to "Learn or Teach French" to highlight dual audience
 - ✅ Application rebranded to "Maister" with logo
 - ✅ New text save functionality (save without analysis)
 - ✅ Comprehensive analysis feature (analyzes all student texts)